Industry Guide

 What is SEPA Direct Debit Core (SDD Core)?

-SEPA Direct Debit Core (SDD Core) is a standardized payment method that enables authorized creditors, such as businesses or service providers, to collect payments directly from debtors’ bank accounts — in this case, consumers.
+SEPA Direct Debit Core (SDD Core) is a standardized payment method that enables authorized creditors, such as businesses or service providers, to collect payments directly from the bank accounts of debtors, typically consumers.
 Consumers must provide their explicit consent by signing a mandate to participate in SDD Core.
-SDD Core is often used to collect recurring payments, such as utility bills, subscriptions or loan repayments.
+SDD Core is often used to collect recurring payments, such as utility bills, subscriptions, or loan repayments.

 What is SEPA Direct Debit Business-to-Business (SDD B2B)?